kyma-project/runtime-watcher/docs/api.md

 ### **spec.serviceInfo**

-Specifies the name and Namespace, as well as the port, the incoming events are routed to.
+Specifies to which name, Namespace, and port the incoming events are routed.

 ```yaml
 spec: